Recipes

 Pudding: The Where?

-Well the name suggests of course Yorkshire, but other
+Well the name suggests of course Yorkshire but other counties

 I have always been told that originally it was not actually

-served with the roast beef, but before the meal itself,
+served with the roast beef but before the meal itself, drenched

-Yorkshire pudding not only tasted like beef, it had
+pudding not only tasted like beef, it had a texture similar

-a form of 'cake' after all!
-For other ideas on Yorkshire
+they are just a form of cake after all!
+For other ideas on

 the recipe.